The Wedding

 Savannah's Dad personally addresses the waiting guests.
 He gives them his apologies using the excuse that there was a complication with Savannah's medical health and was taken to the hospital.
 I am sure those closest to the family know Savannah is pregnant as they gasp.
 People file out and after everyone leaves Savannah leaves too.

 This was my first big client and it royally sucks that it didn't go as planned.
 There would be no great review or being tagged in any social media accounts.
-I would have to call Mr. Jones tomorrow and let him know.
+I would have to call Mr. Jones tomorrow to let him know.
 There was nothing I could have done to prevent this outcome.

 My Ex-BestfriendWhere stories live.
 Discover now